-E. During the Fall Quarter of the evaluation year, those tenured faculty subject to periodic evaluation shall submit a FAR to their college office.

-The report shall be cumulative over the previous five (5) years, or since the last evaluation.

-- F. The following materials shall be assembled into a WPAF. - 1.
+- B. During the Fall Quarter of the evaluation year, those tenured faculty subject to periodic evaluation shall submit a FAR to their college office.
+The report shall be cumulative over the previous five (5) years, or since the last evaluation. - C. The following materials shall be assembled into a WPAF. - 1.
 A FAR covering the previous five (5) years, or since the period covered by the last evaluation. - 2.
-SOTEs and alternative student evaluation instruments for the previous five (5) years, or since the time of the last evaluation. - Other materials deemed relevant by the instructional faculty member. - 4.
-The DEC and Department Chair/Director shall jointly review the assembled file and prepare a summary report, using the format found in Appendix 7, commenting on the overall effectiveness of the faculty member's performance, outlining strengths and opportunities for improvement, specifying remedies if any, and indicating when the next review shall take place.
-A copy of this report shall be given to the faculty member who shall have the right to submit a written response, which may be a rebuttal. - G. A copy of this report shall be given to the faculty member who shall have the right to submit a written response, which may be a rebuttal. - H. The WPAF, summary report and response, if any, shall be forwarded to the appropriate College Dean for review.
+SOTEs and alternative student evaluation instruments for the previous five (5) years, or since the time of the last evaluation. - 3.
+Other materials deemed relevant by the instructional faculty member.

+- D. The Department Evaluation Committee and the Department Chair shall jointly review the assembled file and prepare a summary report, using the format found in Appendix 7, commenting on the overall effectiveness of the faculty member's performance, outlining strengths and weaknesses, specifying remedies if any, and indicating when the next review shall take place.
+A copy of this report shall be given to the faculty member who shall have the right to submit a written response, which may be a rebuttal. - E. The WPAF, summary report and response, if any, shall be forwarded to the appropriate College Dean for review.
 The Dean, the Department Chair, the Chair of the Departmental Evaluation Committee, and the faculty member shall meet to discuss the contents of and any recommendations contained in the report.
-The report, along with a statement from the College Dean formalizing the time of the next scheduled evaluation, shall then become a part of the PAF. - I. The review process for the evaluation of tenured faculty shall be completed in accordance with the Timetable for Periodic Evaluation and Performance Review.
+The report, along with a statement from the College Dean formalizing the time of the next scheduled evaluation, shall then become a part of the PAF. - F. The review process for the evaluation of tenured faculty shall be completed in accordance with the Timetable for Periodic Evaluation and Performance Review.